VladimirRadenkovic/Speech-Emotion-Recognition/README.md

 By combining these datasets, the aim is to create a robust and diverse collection of emotional speech samples that can be effectively used for training and evaluating our emotion recognition model.
 This ensures a higher degree of accuracy and generalization across various accents, genders, and age groups.

 The emotions to be classified from the audio files are: disgust, happy, sad, neutral, fear, angry, and surprise.
+Extracted dataset used in this project cointains 12162 speech samples.

 ## Feature Extraction
 The following features are extracted from the audio data: